 What is the average response rate?

 Yet, it’s natural that your average response rate may be lower if you don’t have enough marketing experience.
-For beginners, setting the first benchmark at minimum is quite a reasonable thing to do.
+For beginners, setting the first benchmark at a minimum is quite a reasonable thing to do.
 After your first results, you can aim at a higher average number.
 More experienced marketers who have a long list of subscribers can target for 20% or even higher average response rates.

 Why do you need to track your email response rate?